Do You Need a Visa?

 Entry Permit (Visa)

 An entry permit (visa) is issued to individuals who plan to go to Austria on a temporary basis.
 The stay must not exceed six months (in most cases) and you are not authorized to take up any employment in Austria.
 In general, an entry permit is not a work authorization.
-However, since January 1, 2006, some exceptions to this rule --mainly concerning certain temporary job assignments-- apply (for more information please visit www.migration.gv.at).
+However, some exceptions to this rule - mainly concerning certain temporary job assignments - apply (for more information please visit www.migration.gv.at).

 Please note that there is no legal claim on obtaining the visa applied for.
 In the event that changes are made to the application after it was received, additional fees will be charged.

-If you answer to one of the following questions is yes, you will most likely need an entry permit (visa) to enter Austria.
+If your country is not on the list of visa-free travel and your answer to one of the following questions is yes, you will most likely need an entry permit (visa) to enter Austria.